resonatecoop/stream/docs/api.md

 You can open an issue in stream2own repo if you have a problem with the stream2own API.

-If you're looking for our new API, head over [resonatecoop/users-api](https://github.com/resonatecoop/users-api) repository.

 ## Authentication

 **Authenticate with password**